 How to Improve Typing Accuracy – Type with Fewer Mistakes

 Typing speed often gets all the attention, but typing accuracy is what truly defines efficient typing.
-If you constantly make mistakes, your real speed drops because you spend time correcting errors.
-Improving accuracy helps you type with confidence, maintain focus, and build long-term speed naturally.
+If you constantly make mistakes, your real speed drops because you spend time correcting errors, breaking your rhythm, and restarting your focus.
+Improving accuracy helps you type with confidence, maintain consistency, and build long-term speed naturally.

 Accuracy-first rule (the shortcut most people miss)